 For First Year Students

 Montclair State University’s College Themed Living and Learning Communities are transforming the way in which undergraduate students experience University life.
-First-year students who enter Montclair State University with an intended major around one of our five colleges (College of the Arts, College of Science and Mathematics, College of Education and Human Services, College of Humanities and Social Sciences and School of Business) have the option to indicate interest in living in their themed college living and learning community.
+First-year students who enter Montclair State University with an intended major around one of our colleges (College of the Arts, College of Science and Mathematics and School of Business) have the option to indicate interest in living in their themed college living and learning community.
 The communities are designed to support and develop the interests of students and assist them in taking advantage of the vast resources Montclair State University has to offer.

 While each College has its own personality, there are many experiences that will be the same for every first-year student:

-- A committed team of faculty and staff to assist with implement social and educational programs.
+- A committed team of faculty and staff to assist with implementing social and educational programs.

-- Student involvement and support for inside and outside the classroom support.
+- Student involvement and support both inside and outside the classroom.

 - Benefit of living among a group that shares academic goals and interests.